-weights
+weights 61

-Extract Contribution Weights of Variants

-Method for extracting the contributions that each variant makes to the test statistic of an association test object an object of class AssocTestResult or AssocTestResultRanges string with the file name of a VCF file model an object of class NullModel limit maximum number of regions to be processed; set to Inf or non-numeric value like NA or NULL to disable limitation.
-Do this with caution, in particular, when reading from a VCF file, as reading of excessively large regions from VCF files may take very long or even kill the R session because of excessive memory comsumption!
+weights Extract Contribution Weights of Variants WCIGHCS Extract Contribution Weights of variants object an object of class AssocTestResult or AssocTestResultRanges Z an object of class $GenotypeMatrix$, an object of class $TabixFile$, or a character string with the file name of a VCF file model an object of class NullModel limit maximum number of regions to be processed; set to Inf or non-numeric value like NA or NULL to disable limitation.
+Do this with caution, in particular, when reading from a VCF file, as reading of excessively large regions from VCF files may take very long or even kill the R session because of excessive memory comsumption! sex if NULL, all samples are treated the same without any modifications; if sex is a factor with levels F (female) and M (male) that is as long as the number of samples in model, this argument is interpreted as the sex of the samples.
+In this case, the genotypes corresponding to male samples are doubled before further processing.
+This is designed for mixed-sex analyses of the X chromosome outside of the pseudoautosomal regions.